Aoof/wordle-solver/README.md

 A command-line tool to help solve Wordle-style word puzzles by suggesting likely candidate words based on user feedback for each guess.

+> ### Author's remarks
+> I created this tool because I found myself manually calculating the best guesses during Wordle games.
+So I thought why not automate it?
+I ended up spending about two hours building a simple algorithm that uses letter frequency data (sourced from [this chart](https://pi.math.cornell.edu/~mec/2003-2004/cryptography/subs/frequencies.html)) to provide solid suggestions.
+>
+> My manual process was about trying to use the most frequent letters in the first couple of guesses, so I wanted to preserve that strategy for the user.
+Instead of automating the whole thought process, I focused on removing the tedious parts, specifically, tracking which yellow letters don’t go where, and which green letters stay fixed.
+>
+> The script generates permutations of valid letters, keeping green letters locked in place and shifting yellow letters into new positions each time, ensuring all hints are respected.
+This way, you can concentrate on optimizing your next move rather than handling the repetitive logic.
+>
+> For fun, I also included an optional feature to fetch real word lists from the web, which is enabled by default.
+You can disable it using the `--disable-fetch` flag.

 ## Features

 * Dynamically updates suggestions based on **green**, **yellow**, and **gray** letter feedback.